-The final report, attached below, provided an independent assessment of the need for affordable housing in the parish and detailed the results of the survey of those with a local connection.
+The final report, attached below, provided an independent assessment of the need for affordable housing in the parish and detailed the results of the survey of those with a local connection to Winchfield.
 The findings in this report are based solely on the survey results.
-The report recommended a small development of 6-8 affordable homes located on a Rural Exception Site in the parish, which would prioritise homes for local people in perpetuity.
+The report recommended a small development of 6-8 affordable homes located on a Rural Exception Site in the parish, which would prioritise homes for people with a local connection to Winchfield in perpetuity.

-The Parish Council accepted the report on 15 September 2021 and a Working Group was set up, chaired by Action Hampshire with representatives from Hart District Council (planning and housing) and Councillors Hodgetts and Williams from WPC.
-The Parish Council confirmed that a project should be initiated to determine the viability of a Rural Exception Site in the parish which would provide socially rented properties, available in perpetuity, to those who have a direct connection with the parish
+The Parish Council accepted the report on 15 September 2021 and a Working Group was set up, chaired by Action Hampshire with representatives from Hart District Council and Councillors Hodgetts and Williams from WPC.
+The Parish Council confirmed that a project should be initiated to determine the viability of a Rural Exception Site in the parish which would provide rented affordable properties, available in perpetuity, to those who have a direct connection with the parish.

 Action Hampshire instituted a process to contact all landowners in the parish to determine the availability of any suitable land for the Rural Exception Site.
 A letter from Action Hampshire calling for sites to provide affordable housing to meet local need is attached below and copies were distributed to all households and businesses in November 2021.
 A number of potential sites were put forward by the deadline of 31 December 2021.

 The next stage in the process was to identify and appoint the Housing Provider.
-Three organisations, namely Sovereign, Hastoe and Rural England responded to the invitation.
-All three organisations were formally interviewed by the Working Group in late March 2022 followed by a final due diligence exercise to select the most appropriate partner for WPC.
+Three organisations responded to the invitation and were formally interviewed by the Working Group in March 2022 followed by a final due diligence exercise to select the most appropriate partner for Winchfield.
 English Rural was duly appointed and is now represented on the Working Group.

-The planning team at Hart District Council in association with English Rural are now conducting a viability and sustainability assessment on the proposed sites and will advise the Working Group on their suitability.
-The public are encouraged at this stage to nominate additional sites for consideration.
+The planning team at Hart District Council in association with English Rural conducted a preliminary viability and sustainability assessment on the proposed sites and provided advice to the Working Group on their suitability.
+Two sites were shortlisted for public consultation.

-It may well take up to a further two years for a site to be completed and the first residents to move in.
+If we are successful in securing planning permission it may well take up to a further 18 months for houses to be completed and the first residents to move in.

 The Winchfield Parish Council website will be updated as we progress the project.